makerfactoryio/docs/docs/development-boards/esp32/temperature.md

 The component **TEMPERATURE** has an Dallas DS18B20+ for measuring the temperature

 !!! example
-    A sample project for the Arduino IDE is provided in **Temperature.ino** which could be downloaded [here](../../source/esp32/Temperature/Temperature.ino).
-In order to use the sample it's necessary to to install the OneWire library which is described in the section *Using the component*.
+    A sample project for the Arduino IDE is provided in **Temperature.ino** [download here](../../source/esp32/Temperature/Temperature.ino).
+In order to use the sample it is necessary to install the OneWire library which is described in the section *Using the component*.

 ESP Board | temperature
 --- | ---
 <img src="/images/esp32/block_temperature.png"  width="30%"> | SW315

 ## Activating the component
 The component has a dip switch *SW315* for activating the temperature sensor.
-The switch connected to the following io ports:
+The switch is connected to the following io ports:

 |Function|SWITCH|IO port|Conflicts with|Remarks|
 |------------------|----------|----------|----------|----------|